peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 OpenID Federation 1.0 defines how to build a trust infrastructure using a trusted third-party model.
-It implements a trust evaluation mechanism attesting the possession of public keys, protocol specific metadata and several administrative and technical information in the form of trust marks, related to a specific entity.
+It uses a trust evaluation mechanism to attest the possession of public keys, protocol specific metadata and several administrative and technical information related to a specific entity.

-This document defines how X.509 certificates associating a given OpenID Federation Entity with a key included in that Entity's Configuration can be issued by a trust anchor and its intermediates through the ACME protocol to all the organizations that are part of a federation built on top of OpenID Connect Federation 1.0.
+This document defines how X.509 certificates associating a given OpenID Federation Entity with a key included in that Entity's Configuration can be issued by a trust anchor and its intermediates through the ACME protocol to all the organizations that are part of a federation built on top of OpenID Federation 1.0.

 --- middle